AdobeDocs/experience-manager-guides.en/help/product-guide/guides-ui-extensions/getting-started/migrating-extensions-new-editor.md

 >[!IMPORTANT]
 >
 > When the `guides.ready` event occurs, no file has yet opened, so `version` will report as `1.0.0` regardless of whether MarkupEditor is enabled.
-Do not use `version` to determine whether plugins get *registered* (view [Plugin Registration and Runtime Gating: Recommended Implementation Pattern](#plugin-registration-and-runtime-gating)).
+Do not use `version` to determine whether plugins get *registered* (view [Plugin Registration and Runtime Gating](#plugin-registration-and-runtime-gating)).
 Use it only to branch *runtime* behavior, and evaluate it at the point of execution (e.g., within a menu handler), where a file is guaranteed to be open.

 ### Plugin registration and runtime gating